 The idea behind reinforcement is that a dog, any dog, will repeat a behaviour which he sees as rewarding.
 So for instance if a puppy carries out a specific behaviour and you mark that behaviour with a treat, at exactly the time he does it, then the puppy will almost certainly carry out the same behaviour again.
 In fact most dogs will because they soon realise that the behaviour is beneficial to them.

 Think of toilet training.
-Obviously it’s important to watch the puppy and take him outside as often as possible because at a young age he will only think to pee – and not where to pee.
-Then, when you take him outside and puppy pee’s you mark the exact behaviour by telling him he’s a good boy and giving him a treat.
-The next time you take him outside, or at least after a few times, the first thing he will think is to pee for a treat.
+Obviously it’s important to watch the puppy and take them outside as often as possible because at a young age they will only think to pee – and not where to pee.
+When you take them outside and they pee, you mark the exact behaviour by telling them they're a good dog and giving them a treat.
+The next time you take them outside, or at least after a few times, the first thing they will think is to pee for a treat.
 Easy isn’t it?
 In our next blog post we will explain to you why reinforcement can actually cause unhelpful behaviour, and how you can reinforce any behaviour at all, by simply giving your puppy some attention for it.